mvrdevelopment/spec/mvr-spec.md

 ## `MVR_COMMIT` message

+### General

 The MVR commit message informs all connected stations that there is a new MVR commit.
 This message only informs the stations about the existence of the new file.
 Stations needs to request the MVR file with a `MVR_REQUEST` message.

 Each MVR commit represents one revision of the project.
 Therefore an array of MVR commits, as found in the `MVR_JOIN` message, represents the working history of the project.
-It is up to the client, how many commits are kept in store at any time.
+It is up to the client how many commits are kept in store at any time.

 The following chart displays the process when one client sends a `MVR_COMMIT` message to the server, and the server distributes this in the session.

 ### TCP Mode

-The MVR-xchange client informs all other MVR-xchange clients about the new commit.
+The MVR-xchange client informs all other MVR-xchange clients about the new commit (see Figure 6).
 Note that the client needs to respect any previous `MVR_LEAVE` messages themselves.

+##### Figure 6 — *TCP mode: MVR-xchange client commits to MVR-xchange group.*

 | MVR-xchange client sends the `MVR_COMMIT` message to the connected stations. |
 |---|